-Visiting Professor, Faculty of Applied Sciences, University of Sunderland
+Visiting Professor, Institute of Health Sciences, University of Sunderland

-Clinical Research Lead (Division 3), Northeast & North Cumbria NIHR Comprehensive Research Network - since 2014.
+Clinical Executive Theme Lead, Northeast & North Cumbria NIHR Comprehensive Research Network - since 2014.

 I lead NIHR portfolio research in obstetrics and gynaecology (including pregnancy problems, miscarriage, prolapse, menstrual disorders)